-Rob Gorski: Yeah, it’s been, it’s been nice having everybody close by.
+Rob Gorski: Yeah, it’s been nice having everybody close by.

 David Hirsch: How would you describe your relationship with your own dad?

-Rob Gorski: Um, my dad and I are very much alike, uh, growing up that didn’t always.
-Mesh well, um, you know, when I’m a teenager wanting to assert myself and whatever, we, we, uh, we’re, we’re very much personality wise alike.
+Rob Gorski: My dad and I are very much alike.
+Growing up that didn’t always mesh well, when I was a teenager wanting to assert myself.
+We’re very much alike personality wise.

-And so there was some, you know, conflicts and stuff there, but, you know, as, as I got older, you know, my dad and I have a really, really good relationship, you know, I, I can call him for anything.
-You know, he’s always he’s there and he’s always there for all of us really, but it’s, it’s a very positive, very positive relationship.
+And so there were some conflicts and stuff there.
+But as I got older, my dad and I have a really, really good relationship.
+I can call him for anything.
+He’s always there for all of us really.
+It’s a very positive relationship.

 David Hirsch: And how old are your parents?